Keep Dawson County Beautiful

 Tire Amnesty Day offers the residents of Dawson County a “FREE” opportunity to dispose of vehicle tires.

-When: May and November
+When: 2nd Saturday in May and November